 Performance measurement, advancement and compensation

 All partners and employees participate in annual goal setting and semiannual performance evaluations.
 Our performance measurement model provides a consistent framework by which leadership and people management leaders may discuss performance relative to goals and objectives and career development aspirations.
 In addition to considering adherence to our firm's values, we evaluate each professional on skills and behaviors that include a focus on quality, compliance with professional standards and firm policies, technical competencies, engagement execution, leading and developing people and continuous learning.
 Annual performance evaluation results directly affect compensation and advancement of personnel, including partners, and in some cases, their continued association with our firm.

-Tone at structure and the top ownership

-Audit quality

-Right clients

-Qualified Clear standards people tools
+Clear standards effective tools Qualified people

-excellence,

-service delivery

-audits

-improvement

-quality

 KPMG has compensation and promotion policies that are informed by market data and linked to the performance review process.
 This helps our partners and employees know what is expected of them, and what they can expect to receive in return.
 The connection between performance and reward is achieved through calibration meetings where relative performance across a peer group is discussed and used to inform reward decisions.
 Reward decisions are based on consideration of both individual and firm performance.

 Our partnership admission process is thorough.
 Each candidate, whether a direct-entry or internal nomination, undergoes a due diligence process that includes a background check, independence review, ethics and compliance review and consultation with the Office of General Counsel.
 Candidates are interviewed by several members of firm leadership, including a Professional Practice or Risk Management partner and a member of the Board of Directors.
 Each internal partner candidate also undergoes an extensive review by a number of departments, including DPP and Risk Management.
-All recommendations for admission to the partnership must be approved by an affirmative vote of twothirds of our Board of Directors.
+All recommendations for admission to the partnership must be approved by an affirmative vote of two-thirds of our Board of Directors.

 Audit partner compensation is determined annually by Audit leadership and approved by our Management Committee and Board of Directors.
-The Professional Practice partners have significant involvement in evaluating Audit partner performance, including consideration of audit guality indicators and compensation recommendations.
+The Professional Practice partners have significant involvement in evaluating Audit partner performance, including consideration of audit quality indicators and compensation recommendations.
 Additionally, one of the factors considered in the compensation of Tax and Advisory partners who participate in audit engagements is their performance relative to audit quality.

 Our policies for setting compensation amounts do not allow Audit partners (and certain other partners meeting the definition of an Audit partner for purposes of this policy) to be compensated for obtaining nonaudit service engagements to an entity that they audit.

 All partners are compensated out of the firm's profits, which are based on the firm's results as a whole and are not dependent directly on the performance of any particular line of business or function.
 Individual partner compensation is set considering sustained quality, performance, roles and responsibilities and leadership values and behaviors.